MicrosoftDocs/common-data-model-and-service/powerapps/database-security.md

 1. Click or tap the permission set that you created.
 1. Click or tap the **Entities** tab.
 The **Entities** tab contains a list of all the entities in your database.
 For each entity used in your app, check the permission that you want to allow.
 1. Click or tap **Save**.

+## Create a policy (Technical Preview) ##
+To enable restrict access to the records within an entity you first need to create a policy.
+1. Click or tap **Policies**.
+2. Click or tap **New policy**.
+3. Enter a name for the policy.
+4. Enter a description of the policy.
+5. Select the type of policy to create.
+If a picklist policy, enter the picklist to be used.
+6. Select the operator to be used.
+7. Select the value for the policy to check against.
+8. Click or tap **Create**.

+## Assign a policy (Technical Preview) ##
+To apply a policy, you must assign it to a data entity within a permission set.
+1. Click or tap **Permission Sets**.
+2. Click or tap the permission set you want to assign a policy under.
+3. Click or tap the edit button for the entity you would like to assign a policy to.
+4. Expand the Policy assignment section.
+5. Select the data operations you would like to apply a policy to (Create, Read, Update, Delete).
+6. Select the entity field the policy will be based on.
+7. Select the policy to you wish to assign.
+8. Click or tap **Assign**.
+9. Click or tap **Save**.

 ## Create and assign a role ##
 After the proper permissions are included in a permission set, you can create a role that can be assigned to users.